ansys/pyedb/doc/source/configuration/cfg_api_guide.rst

 ------------------

-The root builder supports round-tripping from existing dictionaries, JSON, or TOML files — useful for loading a template, tweaking specific values, and re-exporting.
+The root builder supports round-tripping from existing dictionaries, JSON, or TOML files.
+This is useful for loading a template, tweaking specific values, and re-exporting.

 .. code-block:: python